protitude/module_login_security/README.txt

 Thanks to christefano, the module now accepts configurable notifications for the actions.
 These are the available placeholders for the displayed messages:

- - In site "host is banned" message (soft and hard):
+    %date                  :  The (formated) date and time of the operation
-   %ip        : banned IP address
+    %ip                    :  The IP Address performing the operation

- - In site message when a user is blocked:
-   %username  : the user name blocked
+    %username              :  The username entered in the login form (sanitized)

- - Email to admin: dynamic strings in subject and body
-   %username  : the user name blocked
+    %email                 :  If the user exists, this will be it's name
+    %uid                   :  ..and if exists, this will be it's uid
-   %site      : the name of the site
+    %site                  :  The configured site's name
-   %uri       : site base url
+    %uri                   :  The base url of the drupal site
-   %uri_brief : clean site url
-   %email     : blocked user email
-   %date      : current date/time
-   %edit_uri  : direct link to edit blocked user
+    %edit_uri              :  Direct link to the user (name entered) edit operations
+    %hard_block_attempts   :  Configured login attempts before hard blocking the IP address
+    %soft_block_attempts   :  Configured login attempts before soft blocking the IP address
+    %user_block_attempts   :  Configured login attempts before blocking the user
+    %user_ip_current_count :  The total attempts for the name entered by this IP address
+    %ip_current_count      :  The total login attempts by this IP address
+    %user_current_count    :  The total login attempts for this name (no matter the IP address)
+    %tracking_time         :  The tracking time, it's maximun soft blocking time.

+Also, the placeholders are propagated to the watchdog system for any customization needed in the auditing properties, but this has to be modified in the module source code.

 If you want your users to be informed when it's account has been blocked, you can use the module "Extended user status notifications": http://www.drupal.org/project/user_status

 Other modules interaction